Benzee10/bettingtiphub/replit.md

-# Lucy Dating Tips - Landing Page
+# Lucy Dating Tips - Multi-Ebook Landing Pages

 ## Overview
-A single-page landing site for Lucy's "Dating Tips for Men" ebook.
-The page is designed to be feminine, confident, and flirty, with a focus on converting visitors to WhatsApp contacts for manual payment processing.
+A multi-page landing site system for Lucy's dating and relationship ebooks.
+Each ebook gets its own dedicated page with unique shareable links.
+The site is designed to be feminine, confident, and flirty, with a focus on converting visitors to WhatsApp contacts for manual payment processing.

 ## Project Type
-Static HTML landing page with no backend requirements.
+Static HTML landing pages with template system for easy scaling.

 ## Technology Stack
 - HTML5